tailscale/setec/docs/api.md

 - `put`: Denotes permission to put a new value of a secret.

-- `create-version`: Denotes permission to create a specific version of a secret, but not override an existing version.
+- `create-version`: Denotes permission to create a specific version of a secret, but not overwrite an existing version.

 - `activate`: Denotes permission to set one one of of the available versions of a secret as the active one.